felipesaa/A-vim-like-firefox-like-configuration-for-w3m/README.md

 	- w, b       = Move the cursor a word each time (forward, backward)
 	- 0, C-a     = Move the cursor to the fist column
 	- $, C-e     = Move the cursor to the last column
-	- t, C-t     = Opent new foreground tab with in duckduckgo.com/lite
+	- t, C-t     = Open new foreground tab in duckduckgo.com/lite
 	- yt         = Duplicate current tab
 	- d, C-w     = Close current tab and save it to restore it
 	- u, C-T     = Restore last closed tab